JardaMartan/meeting-recording/README.md

 ---
 ## How to Install
 The Bot is written in Python and is provided for [Docker Compose](https://docs.docker.com/compose/).
 Following steps are needed to get it running in a Docker environment.
 The Docker image can be either built locally (follow all steps in this section) or used from Docker Hub.
-Docker Hub approach is easier mainly due to an automated update process.
+Docker Hub approach is easier mainly due to an simpler update process.

 ### Docker Hub image
 To use the Docker Hub image, follow the configuration steps 1 - 4, but first copy `docker-compose-dockerhub.yml` to `docker-compose.yml`.
 After configuration is complete, run